fleschutz/PowerShell/Docs/what-is.md

 ## what-is.ps1 - Prints a description of an abbreviation

-This script prints a description of the given abbreviation.
+This PowerShell script prints a description of the given abbreviation.

 ## Parameters
 ```powershell